TIATIP-24-A-a/rivest_shamir_adleman/README.md

 - Entire workflow for encryption and decryption demonstrated in the `main` function.
 - Adheres to Google-style coding standards for readability and maintainability.

-## How to Run

-1. Compile the project using the provided CMake setup.
-2. Run the program to generate keys, encrypt a message, and decrypt it back.

 ## Purpose